FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3b.md

 })
 ```

 Now we are using the port defined in the [environment variable](https://en.wikipedia.org/wiki/Environment_variable) _PORT_ or port 3001 if the environment variable _PORT_ is undefined.
-Fly.io and Heroku configure the application port based on that environment variable.
+Fly.io and Render configure the application port based on that environment variable.

 #### Fly.io